Christophe-Martini/gcd-project/README.md

 It is asked to perform from the previous data set an independant tidy data set with the average of each variables for each activity an each subjet.

+Tto make this operation, I used plyr package and its group_by() function.

 The result from this step is the tidydata.txt included in this repo.